DBSCAN-Style Spatial Grouping in DuckDB

 floor(ST_X(geom) / 100) AS cell_x,

--- 1. Verify the plan is a HASH_GROUP_BY over a scan (no nested loop / cross product)
+-- 1. Confirm the plan is a hash aggregate over a scan, with no cross product.

 EXPLAIN ANALYZE